ChristophSchmidl/network-security/exam-preparation/README.md

 * How does arya know tyrions IP address? -> she sends and ARP request to the broadcast MAC address (ff:ff:ff:ff:ff:ff) and gets a arp reply from tyrion with "192.168.42.1 is at 50:75.9d.f3:db:29"
 * The above example is sent over a TCP/IP connection
 * Network sniffing through Hubs and Switched Ethernet.
 Switches are aware of the MAC addresses behind their ports and do not broadcast every packet.
-* ARP Cache poisoning/ARP spoofing still works for Switched Ethernet though
+* **ARP Cache poisoning/ARP spoofing** still works for Switched Ethernet though
-	* Gratuitous ARP packets are announcements ("replies without a request").
+	* **Gratuitous ARP packets** are announcements ("replies without a request").
 There are good reasong for this kind of announcements like announcing IP+MAC at boot time, announcing changed IP address to other hosts or ip-adress takeover in high performance clusters
 * In order to use arp spoofing, IP forwarding should be enabled: ``` echo 1 > /proc/sys/net/ipv4/ip_forward ```
 * Poisoning the ARP cache of 192.168.42.2: ``` arpspoof -t 192.168.42.2 192.168.42.3 ```
+* **MAC flooding**: Send many Ethernet frames with different source MAC addresses which overflows the **Content addressable memory (CAM)** of the switch
+	* The effect of this depends highly on the switch itself
+	* Some switches will fall back to behave like a hub
+* **ARP-attack countermeasures**:
+	* static ARP table entries
+	* disable gratuitous ARP (may break stuff)
+	* ARP filter -> arptables
+	* arpwatch
+	* Protection mechanisms on advanced switches like "Dynamic ARP Inspection"
+	* Protection against ARP spoofing is hard in general because ARP does not have any authentication mechanism